arkCyber/A3Mailer/crates/integration-tests/README.md

-# Stalwart Mail Server Integration Tests
+# A3Mailer Integration Tests

-This crate provides comprehensive integration and stress testing capabilities for the Stalwart Mail Server.
+This crate provides comprehensive integration and stress testing capabilities for the A3Mailer system.
 It includes a full suite of tests covering authentication, email protocols, performance, security, and real-world scenarios.

 ## Features